stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 was still low, and had not blotted many stars from the sky; so that I could see not only the westering gleams of Altair and Vega, but the mystic shimmering of the Milky Way, as I looked out over the vast expanse of earth and sky in the direction that Compton pointed.
-Then all at once I saw a spark that was not a star&mdash;a bluish spark that moved and glimmered against the Milky Way near the horizon, and that seemed in a vague way more evil and malevolent than anything in the vault above.
+Then all at once I saw a spark that was not a star--a bluish spark that moved and glimmered against the Milky Way near the horizon, and that seemed in a vague way more evil and malevolent than anything in the vault above.
 In another moment it was clear that this spark came from the top of a long distant rise in the outspread and faintly litten plain; and I turned to Compton with a question.

-  &ldquo;Yes,&rdquo; he answered, &ldquo;it&rsquo;s the blue ghost-light&mdash;and
-that is the mound.
-There&rsquo;s not a night in history that we haven&rsquo;t seen it&mdash;and not a living soul in Binger that would walk out over that plain toward it.
-It&rsquo;s a bad business, young man, and if you&rsquo;re wise you&rsquo;ll let it rest where it is.
+   "Yes, " he answered,  "it's the blue ghost-light--and that is the mound.
+There's not a night in history that we haven't seen it--and not a living soul in Binger that would walk out over that plain toward it.
+It's a bad business, young man, and if you're wise you'll let it rest where it is.
 Better call your search off, son, and tackle some of the other Injun legends around here.
-We&rsquo;ve plenty to keep you busy, heaven knows!&rdquo;
+We've plenty to keep you busy, heaven knows! "

     II.